Skip to main content

 For more information about censorship of American Heritage’s posts, see “No One Platform Should Have All That Power: The Ascendancy of Social Media and the Struggles of Independent Publications,” by Kevin Pollack of the Free Speech Project at Georgetown University.

-But Facebook as rejected dozens of American Heritage posts for being too political in the last few months, including posts about essays by trusted authors such as:
+But Facebook has rejected dozens of American Heritage posts for being too political in the last few months, including posts about essays by trusted authors such as:

-What idiots at Facebook can't tell the difference between quality historical writing and disinformation produced by a Russian troll farm?
+The idiots at Facebook can't tell the difference between quality historical writing and disinformation produced by a Russian troll farm.

 Google is little better.
-We receive an email EVERY SINGLE DAY from Google saying we are in violation of their standards.
+We receive an e-mail EVERY SINGLE DAY from Google saying that we are in violation of their standards.

-The ironic thing is the 500 or so emails Google has sent us do not say what the violation actually is or how to fix it – just that a page our website (out of 50,000 pages on our site) is in violation.
-But we have been receiving them since we published Pulitzer Prize-winning historian Joe Ellis’s brilliant essay on Antonin Scalia’s argument on the 2nd Amendment case, DC v Heller.
+The ironic thing is that the 500 or so e-mails Google has sent us do not say what the violation actually is or how to fix it – just that a page on our website (out of 50,000 such pages) is in violation.
+We have been receiving them since we published Pulitzer Prize-winning historian Joe Ellis’s brilliant essay on Antonin Scalia’s argument on the 2nd Amendment case, DC v Heller.

 It is time to stop the predatory practices that are doing real damage to legitimate, trusted publications.
 We desperately need an electorate that has access to quality education, not just funny videos.